Reviews for the Easily Distracted:

 "Critical" Analysis: The Wolf of Wall Street is a long movie: three hours.
 And once the credits rolled I found myself thinking how at least a third of it felt like overindulgence.
 In terms of pure chemical and hedonistic excess, Belfort and his cronies could've given Mötley Crüe a run for their money, spending the bulk of the 1990s snorting coke, popping Quaaludes, and fornicating with a wide variety of prostitutes (Belfort even helpfully categorizes them for us).
 And it feels like we're witnesses to the bulk of it.

-Di Caprio is outstanding as Belcher, mostly because I suspect (unlike the actual Belcher) he can effortlessly make us sympathize with even the most repulsive character.
+Di Caprio is outstanding as Belfort, mostly because I suspect (unlike the actual Belfort) he can effortlessly make us sympathize with even the most repulsive character.
 Even so, we don't really feel anything for the man until he hits rock bottom, which he had to do, otherwise they wouldn't have made a movie about him.

 Or maybe I'm giving him too much credit.
 I tend to do that when you make a movie I love as much as Goodfellas.